Bayesian estimation of nonlinear Hawkes process: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{sec:problem}, after stating some definitions and useful results, we define the estimation framework.
-Section \ref{sec:main_results} presents the main results of this paper.
-Section \ref{sec:priors} is dedicated to the construction of prior distributions that satisfies the assumptions of the theorems.
+The rest of the paper is organised as follows.
+In Section \ref{sec:problem}, we define the multivariate stationary nonlinear Hawkes process, present the identifiability results and describe the Bayesian framework.
+Section \ref{sec:main_results} presents the posterior concentration results on $f$ and $\theta$ and consistency on $\delta$ results.
+Section~\ref{sec:priors} is dedicated to the construction of prior distributions that satisfy the assumptions of the theorems.
 The most novel aspects of the proofs are reported in Section \ref{sec:proof}.
-Appendices \ref{app:proof_theorems} and \ref{app:main_lemmas} contain respectively additional demonstrations and technical results.
-Finally, supplementary proofs and results can be found in Appendices \ref{app:proof_prop}, \ref{app:proof_technical_lemmas} and \ref{sec:results_costa}.
+Appendix \ref{app:main_lemmas} contains some technical lemmas.
+Finally, supplementary proofs and results can be found in the supplementary material \cite{supplementary}.